pingcap/tidb/docs/design/2020-03-12-invisible-index.md

 ## Proposal

 Adding an option (visible or not) to the index.
 If it is not visible, it's called **Invisible Index**.
-Invisible Index cannot be used by the optimizer (with the `use_invisible_indexes` switch on), but the index will be maintained during DML operations.
+Invisible Index cannot be used by the optimizer (with the `use_invisible_indexes` switch on), but the index is maintained during DML operations.
 For a query statement, invisible index has the same effect as ignoring the index through Index Hint.

-The invisible option of an index can be changed by using the following DDL statement:
+The option `INVISIBLE` of an index can be changed by using the following DDL statement:

 ```
 ALTER TABLE table_name ALTER INDEX index_name { INVISIBLE | VISIBLE };
 ```

-Or set invisible option when creating an index:
+Or set option `INVISIBLE` when creating an index:

 ```
 CREATE INDEX index_name ON table_name(key) [ INVISIBLE | VISIBLE ];